Protecting yourself online, at home and everywhere in between.

-Digital Safety
+Digital Safety & Stalking Prevention

 Stalking has evolved.
-It’s no longer limited to someone following you in person—it now happens through phones, GPS tracking, hidden apps, and social media.
+It’s no longer limited to someone following you in person—it now happens through phones, GPS tracking, hidden apps and social media.
 And in many cases, it’s someone the victim knows.

 Why Digital Safety Matters